schreifab/GEO403-landslide-modelling/README.md

 ### landslides_si.py
 This script calculates a landslide risk map using the statistical index method.
 The result is added to QGIS as layer (Example below).
+The results are written to the output-folder.
+This contains csv-files for each class, the si-value rasters and the addition of them.

 ### landslides_wf.py
 This script calculates a landslide risk map using the Weighting Factor method.